There are few struggles in parenting that have plagued me more than the topic of smartphone use.

 Until that happens, having made ALL the mistakes, here’s what I recommend to parents with young kids.

-- Related, get your kids involved in competitive sports or music or some other activity that uses their hands and bodies and minds.
+Any activity that uses their hands and bodies and minds will do.
 Kids can’t be on their phone at swim practice.
 Idle time leads to idle scrolling, which we now know is the worst type of online behaviour when it comes to mental health.

 For my part, I am committing to leading by example, starting with my own Netflix addiction.
 I’m officially cutting the cord, people!
 It’ll be painful at first, no doubt, but I survived decades without it.
 I’m sure I can do it again.